shaik1002/biggitlabbomb/doc/development/pipelines/index.md

 #### Troubleshooting `rspec:undercoverage` failures

 The `rspec:undercoverage` job has [known bugs](https://gitlab.com/groups/gitlab-org/-/epics/8254)
 that can cause false positive failures.
-Such false positive failures may also happen if you are updating database migration that is too old.
 You can test coverage locally to determine if it's safe to apply `pipeline:skip-undercoverage`.
 For example, using `<spec>` as the name of the test causing the failure:

-1. Run `RUN_ALL_MIGRATION_TESTS=1 SIMPLECOV=1 bundle exec rspec <spec>`.
+1. Run `SIMPLECOV=1 bundle exec rspec <spec>`.
 1. Run `scripts/undercoverage`.

 If these commands return `undercover: ✅ No coverage is missing in latest changes` then you can apply `pipeline:skip-undercoverage` to bypass pipeline failures.